Tired of waiting for `npm install`

 With my personal guarantee, you have zero risk in registering for this live session.

-If you watch the session, apply the techniques found within it and the resources delivered afterward, and are convinced that you have not been able to eliminate any of the “npm install” delay from your Docker project, I’ll refund your registration fee within 30 days of the live session.
+If you watch the session, apply the techniques found within it and the resources provided, and are convinced that you have not been able to eliminate any of the “npm install” delay from your Docker project, I’ll refund your purchase.

-But, I am certain that you will come out of this even with a dramatic increase in your productivity as you eliminate idle time from sitting and waiting for npm install to finish.
+I am certain, however, that you will come out of this even with a dramatic increase in your productivity as you eliminate idle time from sitting and waiting for npm install to finish.